KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 * [Jaker v3](https://juandiegomontoya.github.io)
 * [LVSTRI](https://github.com/LVSTRI)

-TODO: How do they prefer to be linked to??

 # Table of Contents
 * TOC
 {:toc}

 # Introduction

 This post goes through the high level steps needed to create a sparse virtual memory system for realtime shadows.
 This was inspired by Unreal Engine 5's virtual shadow maps.
-Directional lights are the only ones considered here, but it should be possible to extent the system to support other light types such as point or spotlights.
+Directional lights are the only ones considered here, but it should be possible to extend the system to support other light types such as point or spotlights.

 The directional shadows make use of clipmaps for incremental updating of the shadowmaps and handling multiple different cascades.
+Each clipmap cascade can be set to very high virtual resolutions such as 4K, 8K or 16K.

 ### Sparsity